Sundays at Tiffany's: Film adaptation

 The film adaptation, Sundays at Tiffany's, premiered on December 6, 2010, on Lifetime Television.
 Rebroadcasts occurred several times over the next month, including on December 12, 2010, and December 31, 2010.
 It was rebroadcast the following year on April 23, 2011.
 Alyssa Milano, who also served as executive producer, starred as Jane, Stockard Channing as Vivian, Eric Winter as Michael, and Ivan Sergei as Hugh.

 Milano was attracted to the script because "it's such an original concept, which I don't think we see that often, anymore" and because she was "really attracted to flawed characters because I feel like we're all flawed."
 When she took the role, she initially struggled with portraying a character who is "hardened off and protective of herself" without coming off "bitchy".

 The film was shot on location and in Toronto between September 8 and October 1, 2010.
 Milano credited her co-stars for making the production "not only easy but an experience where it felt like we were doing something great."
 She told an interviewer that she gladly reunited with Winter and Sergei, with whom she worked with on Charmed; and on working with Channing, she commented: "Working with her is a great reminder of why, after 30 years of being in this business, I still love my job."
-Milano also served as a producer of the film, which she liked, because "there is a sense of being more creatively involved and more emotionally aware."
+Milano stated that she liked being the film's producer, because "there is a sense of being more creatively involved and more emotionally aware."